inpercima/swaaplate-hw/hello-world/README.md

 cp src/environments/environment.ts src/environments/environment.prod.ts
 ```

-**Note**: These files will not be under version control and listed in .gitignore.
+**Note**: These files will not be under version control but listed in .gitignore.

 ## Usage